Singapore Government Logo

 Description and Ethnobotany

-Cultivation Smaller specimens of this species are popular as house plants as it is tolerant of indoor light levels (i.e. very bright - bright shade).
-Large specimens are used for outdoor landscaping where it is allowed to sprawl on the ground or climb up very large trees.
+Cultivation Smaller specimens of this species are popular as house plants as they are tolerant of indoor light levels (i.e., very bright—bright shade).
+Large specimens are used for outdoor landscaping, where they are allowed to sprawl on the ground or climb up very large trees.

 Ethnobotanical Uses Edible Plant Parts : Edible Fruits